OpCenterLLC/.github/CONTRIBUTING.md

 - Use clear issue titles
 - Add screenshots or steps
 - Use labels: bug, enhancement, feedback
-- Always create a branch for your work
+- Always create a branch for your work.
+- We use the format MMddyyyy/[issue-number]-[short-issue-description]